sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre1a.svg "the notes inside Timbre block")

 You can also put notes in the *Timbre* block to use for testing your sound.
-In the example above, a scale will be used as for the test.
+In the example above, a scale will be used for the test.

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre2b.svg "the save button")